Battle of Malcolm's Mills

 The Battle of Malcolm's Mills was the last battle of the War of 1812 fought in the Canadas.
 A force of American mounted troops overran and scattered a force of Canadian militia.
 The battle was fought on November 6, 1814, near the village of Oakland in Brant County, Upper Canada, and was part of a series of battles fought by American Brigadier General Duncan McArthur on an extended raid into Upper Canada, known variously as McArthur's Raid or Dudley's Raid.
-Marching over 200 mi into Canada, the Americans returned to Detroit on November 17 after 11 days of raiding the Ontario Peninsula.
+Marching over 200 mi into Canada, the Americans returned to Detroit on November 17 after 11 days of successful raids in the Ontario Peninsula.